 Planning your trips, with the alternatives to driving in mind, is the next best thing.
 It’s easy to hop in the car and head to the corner store, but you could just as easily walk.
 When the engine is cold, it uses much more fuel in the first five miles, so small trips are particularly costly.
 If you’re out for groceries, perhaps you can swing by the DIY shop too.
 Jump on the bus on days when you don’t need the car after work.
 Carpool with colleagues who live in your area.

 It’s easier said than done, but avoid rush hour if you can.
 Your car will use more fuel in low gear, so stop-start traffic is a real drain on your fuel tank.
 A little planning will help you dodge any gridlock.
-Radio updates can keep you up-to-date with any emerging traffic problems, or you download a smart phone app.
-When you are stuck in traffic, try to drive as smoothly as possible.
+Radio updates can keep you up-to-date with any emerging traffic problems, or you can download a smart phone traffic app.
+Try to drive as smoothly as possible when you are stuck in traffic.
 Accelerate gradually and use the brakes sparingly.
 Starting from a dead stop requires higher revs and greater fuel consumption.

 Aerodynamics is one of the biggest factors in fuel consumption, especially on the motorway.
 A sleek, slippery car will consume less fuel than a rough and boxy one.
 Most of us don’t have a Lotus, though, so here’s some simple things you can do to reduce your drag.
 A good rule of thumb: anything that sounds like the wind is costing you money.